madprops/gifmaker/README.md

 ---

-> resize = Type: flag | Default: False
+> remake = Type: flag | Default: False

-Use this if you only want to resize a render.
+Use this if you only want to re-render the frames.

 It re-uses all the frames, resizes, and renders again.

 It doesn't do the rest of the operations.

-You need to provide `width` for this to work.
+For example: `--input="/path/to/file.gif" --resize --width=500 --delay=300`

-For example: `--input="/path/to/file.gif" --resize --width=500`
+For instance, you can use this to change the `width` or `delay` of a rendered file.

 ---